JulienDavat/sage-agg-experiments/README.md

 as the TPF smart client.
 The server is configured without Web cache and with a page size of **10000** triples.
 The data are stored using the HDT format.

 - **Virtuoso** is the Virtuoso SPARQL endpoint (v7.2.4).
-Virtuoso is configured **without quotas** in order to deliver complete results and optimal data transfer.
+Virtuoso is configured **without quotas** in order to deliver complete results.
 We also configured Virtuoso with a *single thread* per query to fairly compare with other engines.

 ## Evaluation Metrics